Light Painting Photography

 STEP 3: Lights Out

-Turn all lights off.
-Open the shutter of the camera to begin your long exposure, illuminate your Light Painting Brushes and begin to paint.
+Turn off all lights.
+Open the shutter to begin the long exposure, illuminate your Light Painting Brushes, and begin to paint.

 STEP 4: Mind Blown